seve05/vcont/README.md

-#updog it to the nfs server
+# updog it to the nfs server
-Version control for my local network using NFS.
+Version control for my local network running linux.

 Requires: a running NFS Server; the user to know the target dir + ip